 Outputs and Activities

-The project will produce the following publications.
+The project produced the following publications.

 Moo-Kwon Chung (Yonsei University)